Chordal Sparsity for SDP-based Neural Network Verification: Background and Problem Formulation

-We remark that the DeepSDP framework is not restricted to abstractions of form \(Q_{\mrm{sec}}\).
+where \([\star]\) denotes identical terms as on the RHS.
+We remark that the DeepSDP framework is not restricted to abstractions of the form \(Q_{\mrm{sec}}\).
 However, we will first present our main results under the assumptions of~\eqref{eq:activation} with \(Q(\gamma_{\mrm{ac}}) = Q_{\mrm{sec}}\) in Section \ref{sec:main-results} before showing in Section~\ref{sec:extensions} how other abstractions may be incorporated while preserving sparsity.